Patsy McGlone

-Patsy McGlone (born 8 July 1959) is an Irish politician from Ballinderry in Northern Ireland.
-He is a Social Democratic and Labour Party (SDLP) Member of the Northern Ireland Assembly for Mid Ulster, and former Deputy Leader of the SDLP (2010–2011).
-He has been an MLA since 2003.
-On 12 May 2016, McGlone was elected Deputy Speaker of the Northern Ireland Assembly.
+Patsy McGlone (born 8 July 1959) is an Irish Social Democratic and Labour Party (SDLP) politician who was Deputy Speaker of the Northern Ireland Assembly from 2016 to 2024.
+He also served as Deputy leader of the SDLP from 2010 to 2011.
+McGlone has been a Member of the Northern Ireland Assembly (MLA) for Mid Ulster since 2003.

+Career

 From 1993 to 2009, McGlone was also Councillor in Cookstown District Council.
 He was chairman of the council in 2002–2003 and 2005–2006.

 In 1996 he was elected to the Northern Ireland Forum from Mid-Ulster.

+McGlone was the unsuccessful running mate to Denis Haughey at the 1998 Northern Ireland Assembly election, being the last candidate to be eliminated in Mid Ulster, with 9.4% of first-preference votes.

+Member of the Northern Ireland Assembly

+McGlone won election to the Assembly at the 2003 election, unseating Haughey for the SDLP's sole seat in the constituency.

+At the 2005 general election, he finished third, with 17.4% of the vote, in Mid Ulster.

 While canvassing for McGlone for the 2011 local and assembly elections, election workers had their car attacked with a petrol bomb by loyalists in Coagh.